HD 21749

-HD 21749 is an orange main-sequence star in the constellation Reticulum.
+HD 21749 is a star in the constellation Reticulum.
 It has an apparent visual magnitude of 8.143, which means it is too dim to be seen with the naked eye.
 From parallax measurements by the Gaia spacecraft, it is located 53 ly from Earth.

-In 2019, it was discovered that the star has two exoplanets: a possibly rocky, hot sub-Neptune-sized exoplanet named HD 21749 b; and an Earth-sized exoplanet named HD 21749 c.
+In 2019, it was discovered that the star has two exoplanets: a possibly rocky, mini-Neptune-sized exoplanet named HD 21749 b; and an Earth-sized exoplanet named HD 21749 c.
 These exoplanets were discovered by the TESS spacecraft.